 For those meals that are not covered by Meals on Wheels, I eat the following (check all that apply):

 I eat microwavable meals

-○ I eat sandwiches
+I eat sandwiches

-○ I eat take-out food
+I eat take-out food

 I eat at community meals

 I eat with family/friends

 Other:

 If VCIL no longer provided Meals on Wheels, what would you do?

 Get help from family and friends

-O Move in with family
+Move in with family

 Move to a nursing home or assisted living facility

 Other:

-Does the Meals on Wheels program help you increase your independence?
+Do the Meals on Wheels help you to increase your independence?

-○ Yes ○ No
+\Box Yes \Box No

-If yes, in what ways:

 Do you work?
-O Yes O No
+Yes No

 Do you volunteer?
-O Yes O No

-Do you participate in community events?
-O Yes O No
+Yes No

-Other ways MOW has increased your independence:

-Your comments or recommendations for improvement in the Meals on Wheels Program:
+Your comments/recommendations for improvement in the MOW Program: